edmcouncil/rdf-toolkit/RefactorRDF/README.md

 	RefactorRDF requires Python and RDFLib, see:
 		https://www.python.org/
 		http://rdflib.readthedocs.io/en/stable/gettingstarted.html#
-		TO use the default "changed.bat" script, FIBO rdf-toolkit.jar must be copied to the same directory as the script.
+		To use the default "changed.bat" script, FIBO rdf-toolkit.jar must be copied to the same directory as the script.
 See:
 			[https://github.com/edmcouncil/rdf-toolkit/]
 		Tested with: python 2.7.14 and FIBO .rdf files on MS-Windows